-You would be hard-pressed to walk down the street in the last decade, and not see the steady incline of people starring at their phones as if there was literally nothing else around them that was more interesting.
+You would be hard-pressed to walk down the street in the last decade, and not see the steady incline of people staring at their phones as if there was literally nothing else around them that was more interesting.
 We are often experiencing life through our phone screens instead of with our own eyes.
 Instead of lighters raised in the air at concerts, we see people’s smartphones filming the band playing.
 Wasn’t that the point of seeing them live?
 So that you didn’t have to do it from a screen???
 Oh, but I mean – c’mon, if you didn’t Instagram it were you even there?

 I must admit, I’m guilty of some of this too.
 Smartphones and social media have made it ridiculously easy to share some of our best or most mundane experiences with not just our closest friends but people around the world if we so choose.
 With that, it has opened up an avenue for artists like never before.
 You no longer have to have gallery representation to be noticed or even commissioned for that matter.
 Many contemporary artists have follower counts that would seem like a fairy tale to the likes of artists even less than a decade ago.